-Completed enrollment forms (see links at the bottom of this page) must be returned to Human Resources by Friday, November 15th (or sooner).
-If you have any questions related to open enrollment or need assistance completing the forms, please contact Samantha Campione, ext.
-4042, or Kim Hatzinger, ext.
-4689.
+Completed enrollment forms (see links at the bottom of this page) must be returned to Human Resources by Friday, November 13th.
+If you have questions related to open enrollment, need assistance completing the forms, or would like to receive the forms electronically through Docusign, please contact Samantha Campione extension 4042, email@example.com, or Kim Hatzinger extension 4689, firstname.lastname@example.org.

 Changing Your Benefits

 Once made, your choices under the Hamilton College medical, dental, vision, and flexible spending account plans generally must remain in effect for the entire Plan Year (January 1 through December 31).
 However, under certain circumstances (referred to as “Qualifying Life Events”), you may be able to change your selected benefits during the Plan Year if the change results in a change in eligibility and is requested within 30 days of the event.
 For a more detailed description of these events please refer to page 4 of the Benefits Guidebook.
 Please note the same “Qualifying Life Events” also apply to your adult children under age 26.

 If you and/or a family member(s) have experienced a change in circumstances that may be categorized as a “qualified event”, please contact Human Resources promptly.
 Human Resources will provide forms for completion, and assist with any questions you have.

 Completed forms and supporting documentation of the change must be submitted in a timely manner (in most cases, within 30 days of the event), or the change will not be allowed until the next open enrollment date.